 by first Monday after classes begin: submit proposal and bibliography to faculty tutor.
-Complete "Application for Admission to Candidacy for Honors" form and secure tutor's signature; submit to Esther Moran in the Program office.
-Receipt of returned copy with program director's signature constitutes formal approval of your project.

-by end of Drop/Add Period: register for ARHA 409 (thesis) by submitting a tutorial enrollment request through the Drop/Add system during third week of classes: check with the Honors Coordinator in the Registrar's Office to make sure your name is on the list of Honors Candidates during week after fall break: Honors colloquium.
-All honors candidates make a preliminary presentation to fellow candidates and faculty, discussing their projects and findings to date approximately 10 minutes long.
+Complete "Application for Admission to Candidacy for Honors" form and secure tutor's signature; submit to Serena Plage in the Program office.
+Receipt of returned copy with Program Director's signature constitutes formal approval of your project. by end of Drop/Add Period: register for ARHA 409 (thesis) by submitting a tutorial enrollment request through the Drop/Add system. during third week of classes: check with the Honors Coordinator in the Registrar's Office to make sure your name is on the list of Honors Candidates. during week after fall break: Honors colloquium.
+All honors candidates make a preliminary presentation to fellow candidates and faculty, discussing their projects and findings to date (approximately 15-minutes long).
 This is an important occasion on which you can get constructive feedback and suggestions from a friendly audience.
 Spring semester:

 by end of Drop/Add period: register for ARHA 410 and submit a Work in Progress Form by submitting a tutorial enrollment request through the Drop/Add system.
 Candidates are asked to submit a brief description of their project; the tutor then writes a brief assessment of whether the work thus far seems likely to result in an Honors thesis/project.
-The Program Director then approves the student for continued honors candidacy at the same time that the thesis tutorial is approved in the drop/add system.
+The Program Director then approves the student for continued honors candidacy at the same time that the thesis tutorial is approved in the drop/add system. throughout the semester: Stick to your schedule for writing and revising.

-throughout the semester: Stick to your schedule for writing and revising by mid March: With your tutor, discuss images you will need to use for your senior talk, and determine what we have in the Visual Resources collection.
-Check with Susan Passman in the Visual Resources Center for assistance.

-February: Honors colloquium.
+February: Spring Honors colloquium.
 All honors candidates present a more detailed interim report on their project, indicating progress, methodological and thematic, since October.
-This is a final opportunity for direct feedback from other faculty member than your thesis advisor.

-beginning of April [check with Honors Coordinator in Registrar's office for exact dates]: register your reader copies with Honors Coordinator; distribute copies to readers; begin preparing for your senior honors talk.

-(usually day before actual talks): dry-run practice session, with images, for talks
+This is a final opportunity for direct feedback from faculty members other than your thesis advisor. by mid March: With your tutor, discuss images you will need to use for your senior talk, and determine what may be available in the Visual Resources collection.
+Ask the Visual Resources Center Curator for assistance, as needed. beginning of April [check with Honors Coordinator in Registrar's office for exact dates]: register your reader copies with Honors Coordinator; distribute copies to readers; begin preparing for your senior honors talk. (usually day before actual talks): dry-run practice session, with images, for talks.

-[FACULTY NOTE: readers' comments should be sent to Esther Moran the day before the senior talks and will be distributed the following morning.]

-Usually around April 20th: senior honors talks; program faculty meet to award honors and prizes
+[FACULTY NOTE: readers' comments should be sent to Serena Plage the day before the senior talks and will be distributed the following morning.] usually around April 20th: senior honors talks; program faculty meet to award honors and prizes.

-Usually by April 30th: all candidates informed as to status of their project (no honors, honors, or high honors); you will receive copies of the written evaluations of all your readers.
+usually by April 30th: all candidates informed as to status of their project (no honors, honors, or high honors); students will receive copies of the written evaluations from all their readers.